-Surprisingly little ambition is needed to exceed the performance of almost any available computer, and conversely computer hardware speeds have been racing ahead of the development of software tools to use them effectively.
-Where computational speed is most important, the examples in this book will use efficient portable low-level tools (such as C and X Windows).
-On the other hand, where algorithm clarity is most important, high-level environments will be used (such as MATLAB).
-The appendices provide brief introductions to these environments.
+Surprisingly little ambition is needed to exceed the performance of almost any available computer, and conversely computer hardware speeds have historically raced ahead of the development of software tools to use them effectively.
+Where computational speed is most important, the examples in this book will use efficient portable low-level tools.
+On the other hand, where algorithm clarity is most important, high-level environments will be used.
+The appendices provide brief introductions to these.

 No single reference text covers the range of subjects in this book.
 To help access the literature, each chapter ends with a list of relevant general sources, and then cites the more specialized literature as needed throughout.
 Where important ideas are introduced without any references they are either so well known that they need no further citation, or are my own results that I have not published elsewhere (the context should make this distinction clear).
-And I've used URLs (World Wide Web Uniform Resource Locators) where possible to provide pointers to information on the Internet.